Non-Rigid Rank-One Infinite Measures on the Circle: The construction

 \section{The construction}

-Given an irrational $\alpha$ not of golden type we construct a rank-one transformation $T_\alpha$ with $e^{2\pi in\al}$ as an eigenvalue using the cutting and stacking procedure. $T_\alpha$ will be defined on subsets of $\br$ with Lebesgue measure $m$.
-As mentioned in the introduction this is based off of and extends del Junco's construction \cite{dJ76a}.
+Given an irrational $\alpha$ that is not of golden type, we construct a rank-one transformation $T_\alpha$ with $e^{2\pi in\al}$ as an eigenvalue using the cutting and stacking procedure. $T_\alpha$ will be defined on subsets of $\br$ with Lebesgue measure $m$.
+As mentioned in the introduction this is based on and extends del Junco's construction \cite{dJ76a}.
+For the remainder of the paper we assume $\alpha $ is an irrational number that is not of golden type.

 Recall that $(a_k)$ and $(\frac{p_k}{q_k})$ are the coefficients and convergents of the continued fraction expansion of $\alpha$.
 We have by formulas \ref{b} that $q_{k-1}= q_{k+1}-q_ka_k$, and $q_1 =1$.
 We start with column $C_1\subset \br$ of height $q_1 = 1$.
-For our purposes, it does not matter exactly what interval $C_1$ is, however, for convenience we take $C_1$ to be the unit interval.
+From here on out, until specified otherwise, all of our intervals will be half open intervals: closed on the right and open on the left.
+For our purposes, it does not matter exactly what interval is in $C_1$ is, however, for convenience we take it to be the unit interval.
+Also, for notational convenience we let $C_k$ denote both the column and the union of the levels in the column, and it should be clear from the context which definition is meant.
 Suppose that the column $C_k$ with height $q_k$ has been constructed.
 Then we construct $C_{k + 1}$ to have height $q_{k+1}$ as follows: We cut $C_k$ into $a_k$ sub-columns of equal width and stack these above each other into a single column.
 We then add $q_{k+1}-q_ka_k = q_{k-1}$ additional levels on top so that the final height is $q_{k + 1}$ (see Figure \ref{fig}).
-These additional levels, or ``spacers" are taken from $\br\setminus C_k$.
+These additional levels, also called ``spacers", are taken from $\br\setminus C_k$.
 Let $X$ be the union of all the columns.
 Notice that, setting $\mu_k:=m(C_k)$, we have

 and hence